General Inquiries: Dolby FAQs

 Dolby Atmos is the new cinema audio format that introduces powerful new listening experiences for the movies.
 With Dolby Atmos, filmmakers can now precisely position and move sounds anywhere in a theatre—even overhead—to heighten the realism and impact of every scene.

 Learn more about the benefits of Dolby Atmos, find a theatre near you that is equipped with Dolby Atmos sound, or find out about movies in Dolby Atmos.

 For the latest information on Dolby and our technologies, follow us on Facebook.

 6. I am a student or hobbyist and would like to use the Dolby logo on my project or work.

 Dolby’s Licensing Program is designed for commercial enterprises that build products incorporating our technologies and then sell those products to end users.
 If you are creating such a product, please fill out the Dolby Trademark Agreement application.

 We do not otherwise allow use of the Dolby logo.

-Log in to the Dolby Customer Portal, or send an email to email@example.com.
+Log in to the Dolby Customer Portal, or email us.

 You can register your theater(s) and request marketing materials by completing the Dolby Surround 7.1 Registration Form.